Frequently Asked Questions

 Nope, we only offer fresh chicken on a weekly basis from Memorial Day through Labor Day.

-Our butcher only processes poultry on a seasonal basis which aligns with the growing season.
-We bring fresh chicken to market each week and freeze the remainder for sale through the Fall and Spring.If we’re out of chicken, it’s because you can taste the difference between our pasture-raised chicken and chicken that’s been raised in another way.
-To stay in-the-know about fresh chicken, subscribe to our newsletter.Can we ever buy fresh beef, goat or lamb?
+Our butcher only processes poultry on a seasonal basis, which aligns with the growing season.
+We bring fresh chicken to market each week and freeze the remainder for sale through the Fall and Spring.
+If we’re out of chicken, it’s because so many people love to taste our pasture-raised chicken.
+To stay in-the-know about fresh chicken, subscribe to our newsletter.

-It is uncommon for us to have cuts from beef, goat or lamb available fresh.
+It is uncommon for us to have cuts from beef, goat, or lamb available fresh.

-Our processors generally harvest and process animals after hanging for the appropriate time (at least 2 week for beef, 1 week for goats & sheep).
-After hanging the processor cuts and packages product.
-Once everything is packaged and frozen they will call us to pick-up.
-In general, we do not have capacity to pick-up, transport and store the quantity of meat we’re getting back fresh.
-It is much more economical for us to have the processor freeze it for reliable transport and storage at the farm.When will you have “_______” back in stock?
+Our processors generally harvest and process animals after hanging for the appropriate time (at least 2 weeks for beef, 1 week for goats & sheep).
+After hanging, the processor cuts and packages the product.
+Once everything is packaged and frozen, they will call us for pickup.
+In general, we do not have capacity to pick up, transport, and store the quantity of meat we’re getting back fresh.
+It is much more economical for us to have the processor freeze it for reliable transport and storage at the farm.

 Many of our products are harvested on a seasonal basis.
 For a visual representation of what’s available and when, check out our “What’s in Season” blog post.

 Visit our online store to see our current inventory or check out our product list for everything we sell.
-Subscribe to our newsletter to be in-the-know about when we re-stock items.Do you sell shares of animals?
+Subscribe to our newsletter to be in-the-know about when we restock items.

 Nope, we sell all our products by the cut.
 We offer a Market Share CSA which offers a 10% discount on products.
 See our CSA page for details.